Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Technickel (Voiceover):**
 For ages, developers have been stuck in a browser compatibility showdown.
 "Which features are safe to build with?
 Which ones will work for all your users?"
 Answering those questions has been like trying to nail a tumbleweed to a post.

-Now, Baseline is the sheriff 'round these parts that settles those arguments, giving us a clear signal on what's good to go.
-But a developer's work is never done.
-Who has the time to constantly check that data?
+Now, Baseline's the sheriff 'round these parts that settles those arguments, giving us a clear signal on what's good to go.
+But what developer has the time to constantly check that data?

 **Visuals:**
 > {